Garcia’s tenor has an innate, heart-touching passion, and his presence is sympathetic.

 — San Francisco classical voice

-He is a former Resident Artist of Portland Opera where he sang Bill in A Hand of Bridge and Donald Hopewell in Gallantry and covered Andronico in Bajazet before his spring performances of Beppe in Pagliacci and as a soloist in the company’s Big Night concert also were cancelled by the pandemic.
+He was a Resident Artist of Portland Opera where he sang Bill in A Hand of Bridge and Donald Hopewell in Gallantry and covered Andronico in Bajazet.
 He joined Music Academy of the West as Jenik in The Bartered Bride, Opera on the James as Fenton in Falstaff, and Tulsa Opera as the Lamplighter and Drunkard in The Little Prince.

 On the concert stage, Mr. Garcia has sung Handel’s Messiah with the Pacific Chamber Orchestra, Beethoven’s Symphony No. 9 with the Eureka Symphony, and Gonzalez‘s Misa Azteca with the Rogue Valley Chorale.
 While at Wolf Trap Opera, he was tenor soloist in the company’s Bernstein at 100 concert with the National Orchestral Institute.
 He has been presented in solo recital by Castro Valley Performing Artist and as a distinguished alumnus of Songfest.

-He is a 2023 winner of a George and Nora London Aware and 2020 winner of the Metropolitan Opera National Council Auditions New Orleans and Puerto Rico District.
+He is a 2020 winner of the Metropolitan Opera National Council Auditions New Orleans and Puerto Rico District.
 Previously in the competition he has won in the San Francisco District and has received encouragement awards at the district level.
 Prior to earning his Master of Music degree from San Francisco Conservatory, he completed his Bachelor of Arts from the University of the Pacific.
 Prior to beginning his operatic career, he played professional baseball with the Storm, a high independent league affiliate for the Milwaukee Brewers.

 Photographs featuring Ricardo Garcia